littlestar642/hacktoberfest-beginners/Program/README.md

 # Follow These Conventions

 Add a `hello_world_yourusername.xx` script to the scripts directory in any language of your choice!
+If your language is not present, do not hesitate to add a new directory for it.
 Here is an example:

 ```
 // LANGUAGE: Javascript